Nightmare on Providence Street

 Nightmare on Providence Street is the second and last studio album of the Canadian deathcore band Blind Witness.
 Produced by Michael Rashmawi and released on through Mediaskare Records, it was well received by critics.
-A music video was made for "Baby One More Notch".

 Reception

 In 2020, critic Dave Griffiths wrote about Nightmare on Providence Street: "Filled with infuriated lyrics, punchy down picked guitar riffs and insanely fast drumming, this sophomore effort pleased both critics and fans of the genre alike and is still creating ripples 10 years after its release."